Become an

 Your Equality Leader investment is put into a special fund, and by pooling your gift with those of other passionate Equality Leaders, the impact of your gift becomes even more powerful.

-This special fund you’ve helped create will be leveraged as a matched fund offer in our upcoming Christmas campaign.
+This special fund you’ve helped create will be leveraged as a matched fund offer in our upcoming Tax and Christmas campaigns.
 It will inspire and motivate more of our supporters to donate, and most importantly double your impact for girls in need.

 Are you ready to join this special group of change makers today?